Guacamole Expiration: How Long Does It Last?

 - "Use By" Date: This is the last date that the manufacturer vouches for the product's quality.

+One rule overrides all of these: once a container is opened, follow the refrigerated storage window of 1-3 days regardless of the printed date.
 For homemade guacamole, there isn't a set expiration date, but it's generally recommended to consume it within 1-3 days when stored in the refrigerator.
-Here's a quick reference table for the shelf life of guacamole under different conditions:

 For more tips on preserving your foods, check out our guides on how to freeze zucchini and how to store strawberries in the fridge.
 Remember, when in doubt, it's better to err on the side of caution and discard guacamole that you suspect might be past its prime.